Orko24/Fossil_prompts_Foundation_Model/Fossils.md

 The class methods load_data, build_model, train, evaluate, and predict_on_new_images are used to perform the respective operations, providing an organized structure to the code.

+### Prompt 3: Use A Kaggle API key to solve the 403 issue with data access being restricted.